Rosevear Family Genealogy

 The The 1903 City Directory for Leadville, Colorado also lists George Rosevear, miner with Midas M. & L. Co., and boarding at 323 East 6th Street, and William G. Rosevear, saloon, 800 East 6th Street.
 George and William are Jacob's brothers.
 Seven years later Jacob is still in Colorado.
 The 1910 Federal census lists him in the 21st Precinct of Lake County, Colorado.
 He is a miner living with 2 partners.
 The 1920 Federal Census listsJacob working as a single jack in a gold mine and living in Leadville,

-The 1930 Federal census lists Emma and Jacob living together with their son John, daughter-in-law Phoebe and children on Loder Avenue in Endicott, New York.
+By 1930, twenty eight years after leaving for Colorado, the Federal census lists Jacob back East, living with Emma and their son John, daughter-in-law Phoebe and grand-children on Loder Avenue in Endicott, New York.
 Jacob is working as a watchman at a Washer(Washing Machine?) company.
 He is 66, Emma is 65 years old.
 In 1932 they have moved to 109 Frey Avenue, Endicott.

 Jacob died in September 1933.
 He is buried in Vestal Hills Memorial Park, Vestal, New York.